thomasjupe/NiagaraN4BQLQueries/README.md

-# Niagara BQL History Queries
+# Tridium Niagara N4 BQL Queries

 A collection of Baja Query Language or BQL Queries which can be used to interrogate station histories within the Tridium Niagara N4 Framework.